 Hand in hand with driver fatigue, however, is drivers who abuse substances to stay awake.
 According to research reports by the National Transportation Safety Board (NTSB) substance abuse amongst truck drivers is one of the leading causes of truck accidents and drivers have reported and tested positive for cocaine, amphetamines, methamphetamines, stimulants, and alcohol.

-Poor vehicle maintenance is another leading cause of accidents on the road, per Federal regulations truck drivers and their companies have a duty to inspect and repair their vehicles before they are sent on the road.
+Poor vehicle maintenance is another leading cause of accidents on the road, per Federal regulations truck drivers and their companies are responsible to inspect and repair their vehicles before they are sent on the road.
 However, poor truck maintenance is a major factor behind many serious truck accidents.
-Some of the parts which require regular maintenance include:

 How much can I receive from my accident on Interstate 290?